mattkumar/blog/content/post/2023-07-04-azure/index.markdown

 I'll mention too that on this new platform, we've chosen to use Posit Connect to host our shiny apps going forward.
 This product is definitely new to the DevOps team and while I have experience deploying apps to it, I don't have experience in configuring it. 😶.

 Some weeks later, the connect server was setup, and I could deploy hello world apps to it from my local R instance.
-I could actually deploy my full app, but it essentially didn't do anything since the data connectivity wasn't ironed out.
+I could actually deploy my full app, but it essentially didn't do anything since I didn't re-factor the data connectivity.
 Small victories. 🏁

 <h5>Hello App, with Azure</h5>